Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks: Introduction

-An objective evaluation of interpretability methods often is challenging due to the introduction of artifacts.
-One of the most established approaches is to mask input features with high importance scores and to measure the degradation of prediction accuracy of the model \cite{samek2016evaluating, zeiler2014visualizing, kindermans2017learning, petsiuk2018rise}.
-However, in such perturbation-based evaluation approaches, it is unclear whether the observed accuracy degradation stems from information removal or perturbation artifacts.
-Perturbation is said to introduce artifacts such that the new test set consisted of masked images deviates substantially from the training set.
-Hooker et al. \cite{hooker2019benchmark} propose another method, called RemOve And Retrain (ROAR), to overcome the out-of-distribution problem by re-training the model on perturbed images and evaluating the degradation of prediction accuracy on the re-trained model.
-They find that most of the feature importance estimators that have been proposed in the literature do not perform better than a random baseline with the exception of certain variants of SmoothGrad \cite{Smilkov2017SmoothGradRN}.
-This counter-intuitive result prompted us to carefully analyse the influence of perturbation artifacts.
+In DNNs, back-propagation and its variations are often used to quantify importance scores of input features, which are also called saliency maps and pixel attribution \citep{baehrens2010explain, Simonyan2014}.
+Developments of importance estimators are often justified with human-centered arguments \citep{Kim2019, Springenberg2015}, such as regions of interest (ROI) \citep{saporta2022benchmarking,brocki2022_extraamas} and sparsity \citep{chalasani2020concise}.
+An objective evaluation of interpretability methods is therefore very desirable.
+One of the most established approaches is to mask input features with high importance scores and to measure the degradation of prediction accuracy of the model \citep{samek2016evaluating, zeiler2014visualizing}.
+However, in such perturbation-based evaluation approaches, it has been unclear whether the observed accuracy degradation stems from information removal or perturbation artifacts.
+Unnatural perturbations introduce artifacts such that the test set consisted of perturbed images deviates substantially from the training set and is therefore out-of-distribution \citep{dabkowski2017real, nalisnick2018OOD, qiu2021OOD}.

-In this study, we argue that it is possible to quantify the influence that artifacts have on the decrease in the model accuracy.
-Our main contribution is to empirically estimate the fidelity of importance estimators while accounting for artifacts, without re-training.
-We conduct a series of computational experiments based on measuring the decrease in the model accuracy when masking pixels which are the most important first (MiF) or the least important first (LiF) \cite{samek2016evaluating}, that help disentangle the sources of the decrease of the model accuracy.
-We find that there exist perturbation methods and importance estimators that reduce the model's accuracy only marginally when a small fraction of LiF pixels are masked, while strongly reducing it when the same fraction of MiF pixels are masked.
-Simply put, the accuracy degradation observed with LiF masking is used to estimate the contribution of artifacts to the degradation with MiF masking (Figure \ref{fig:diagram}).

-The rest of this paper is organized in the following sections.
-Related works and our motivations are further explained in the next section \ref{related}.
-In section \ref{compareperturb}, we empirically compare the accuracy decrease arising from using different perturbation methods.
-We find that it varies strongly and that in some cases, the difference can clearly be attributed to artifacts.
-While none of the perturbations can be guaranteed to be free of artifacts, we find a strong blur to work well in removing the information while minimizing artifacts.
-In section \ref{upper}, we present our argument for the estimation of an upper bound on the strength of artifacts.
-Building on our findings, we apply the proposed method to different importance estimators in section \ref{evalmethod}.
-Finally, we compare our results with the ranking of importance estimators provided by the crop-and-resize method \cite{dabkowski2017real}.